 That doesn’t mean RSV can’t also spread in the air.
 Coughing, sneezing, and talking can also spread RSV via droplets, as is more common with COVID.
 Social distancing and masks are your best friends for all respiratory illnesses, RSV included.

 Daycare centers where younger kids gather should be extra diligent about wiping down surfaces and washing hands this fall, Agha says.
 But even if your young kids are staying at home, they’re still at risk.
 Older children with mild symptoms often bring RSV home, where it can do more damage to babies and infants.
 It’s a good idea to make sure your school-aged kids wash their hands immediately whenever they return home.

 RSV in Infants and Older Children

 In most cases, RSV causes cold-like symptoms.
-In fact, most children have had RSV by the time they turn two.
-But for infants under one and children with underlying cardiac, immune, or respiratory conditions, RSV can cause more serious illnesses, including bronchitis and pneumonia.
+In fact, most children have had RSV by the time they turn 2.
+But for infants under 1 and children with underlying cardiac, immune, or respiratory conditions, RSV can cause more serious illnesses, including bronchitis and pneumonia.
 Each year, about 58,000 people are hospitalized due to RSV, according to the Centers for Disease Control and Prevention.
-Between 100 and 500 children younger than five die of the disease each year.
+Between 100 and 500 children younger than age 5 die of the disease each year.